School of Business and Economics

 - Main activity: 93% of those available were in work or further study

-- Sectors: 25% were working in financial services and insurance, 21% in professional activities (largely accountancy, and also advertising and market research) 12% in IT and related consultancy and 13% in retail management.
+- Sectors: 27% were working in professional activities (largely accountancy, and also advertising and market research), 20% in financial services and insurance, 13% in manufacturing, 12% in IT and related consultancy and 12% in retail management.

 Further study included:

 |MSc Development Studies||London School of Economics & Political Science|